 - Sign, save, and send out the form OR print it, sign it, and send the physical copy to the IRS.

-Common tax form mistakes to avoid
+Common tax mistakes to avoid

 The most common mistakes people make when filling out tax forms are fairly simple and easy to avoid: